 […] country dances could be devised on the spot by the head couple, but that was not the only practice.
 Note re The Honeymoon, that Fanny Austen records dancing that by name.
 Although tunes were sold with a variety of figures, probably in your own community (whether local or social) some tunes and figures went together regularly — later becoming 'traditional'.
 [The instructions and tune are published in the book “More Dances for Jane Austen”, along with an accompanying CD.]

-quadrilles.co.uk is Ellis Rogers' website — you can see a video of his Quadrille Club above.
-Ellis has led research and practice in quadrilling in the UK for many years and has published a large book, “The Quadrille — A practical guide to its origin, development and performance”. available from him.
+quadrilles.uk is the Ellis Rogers & Quadrille Club website — you can see a video of his Quadrille Club above.
+Ellis has led research and practice in quadrilling in the UK for many years and has published a large book, “The Quadrille — A practical guide to its origin, development and performance” available from the website.
 For many years The Quadrille Club met once a month in London, but Ellis has now retired.

 Or you might want to try researching the cotillions yourself…